levicook/glitch/README.md

 glitch
 ======

-Automatically, build, test, vet and install your go package.
+Continuously and automatically, build, test, vet and install your go package.

 Status
 ------